-Perhaps one of the most important pieces is the ghostly procession you’ll see in chains as you come to the end of the trail or, rather, this part of the trail.
+Perhaps one of the most important pieces is the ghostly procession or Chained Witches you’ll see as you come to the end of the trail or, rather, this part of the trail.
 It was designed by artist Peter W Naylor.
 It’s another one of my favourite pieces on the trail.
 You get a nice view of Pendle Hill near this sculpture.
 In 2012, the 400th anniversary of the 1612 trial, Philippe Handford displayed ‘1612’ in giant numbers on the hillside using a material designed to protect crops from frost.

 If you look closely, you’ll see that nine figures appear to make up this sculpture and all of them are female.
 I can see why that would be.
 Maybe it was easier to make it that way?
 Part of me can’t help think that it may slightly reinforce a popular misconception that many have; that witches were all women.
 James Device and John Bulcock are represented by their own plaques on the trail, however, and I think enough people will follow the story to know that men were also accused.
 Perhaps these figures are not just meant to represent the Pendle witches and other Lancashire witches but the victims of witch trials in general?